LDAP library for Java.

 What changed between v1 and v2?

-- Ldaptive is longer a wrapper API around other Java libraries.
+- Ldaptive is no longer a wrapper API around other Java libraries.
 It now includes it’s own LDAP protocol implementation.

 - Most classes now include static builders.